iVCam can transfer video from mobile phone to PC via USB connection, which is more stable and fast.

 If USB connection fails, ensure the Apple Mobile Device Service service is enabled.

-You may also send us diagnostic logs for analysis.
+You can also send us the software logs for analysis.

-If it still doesn’t work and there is no local network, you can turn on the hotspot on your phone, connect your PC to the phone’s hotspot, and then connect via Wi-Fi.
+If it really cannot connect and there is no Wi‑Fi network available, you can also turn on Personal Hotspot on your phone, connect your computer to the phone’s hotspot, and then connect via Wi‑Fi.

 Android